Giles v. Harris: Decision

+The majority opinion suggests that it is quite possible that the registration and voting system in Alabama is, in fact, unconstitutional as alleged, but no decision was taken on that question because of the two objections described above.

 Dissenting opinions

 Justice John Marshall Harlan and Justice David Josiah Brewer both dissented from the Court's opinion.
 Harlan contended that the court could have resolved the issue based on the amount-in-controversy requirement and did not need to address the power of the federal courts to hear the merits of this suit.
 Harlan and Brewer both asserted that if the question was solely one of the power of federal courts to hear the case, the Court should find that such power exists.

 Aftermath

 In Giles v.
 Teasley, Jackson Giles sought to meet some of the Court's grounds for its rulings, but his challenge was rejected.
 It was not until many years later that the Court overturned Giles v.
 Harris in a series of cases: they established that the right to vote was protected by the equal protection clause of the Fourteenth Amendment, and federal courts have broad power to address deprivations of constitutional rights of citizens within states.
 After congressional passage of the Voting Rights Act of 1965, the federal government was authorized to oversee, monitor and enforce voter registration and elections to ensure that African Americans (and other minorities) were allowed to register and vote.
 It still took years and more court cases to achieve.

 When Giles v.
 Harris was brought to the Supreme Court, some members of the Court (and the Executive Branch) did not conceive of exercising such federal powers years after Reconstruction had ended.
 However, the legislative branch had exercised such power in challenges until the time of Giles v.
 Harris.
 In the 19th century, the House Elections Committee repeatedly refused to seat members reported elected by their states when it found that the voting or registration process had been compromised.
 Since the excluded members were inevitably Democrats, partisan politics could play a role in these decisions; certainly such members were unseated only when Republicans held the majority in the House.
 After the Giles v.
 Harris ruling, the legislative branch stopped unseating members because of such concerns.
 The issue of disenfranchisement of blacks was repeatedly brought up by concerned congressmen.
 For instance, in the 1920s, a Republican representative proposed readjusting apportionment to decrease southern seats in relation to the populations they had disfranchised.
 By that time, the Southern Democrats had so much power that they could defeat any such proposals.